energymon/energymon/wattsup/README.md

 There are three implementations that are mutually exclusive:

-* `energymon-wattsup` - Interfaces with the /dev filesystem on Linux
+* `energymon-wattsup` - Uses the /dev filesystem on Linux and macOS
 * `energymon-wattsup-libusb` - Uses [libusb-1.0](http://www.libusb.org/wiki/libusb-1.0)
 * `energymon-wattsup-libftdi` - Uses [libftdi](https://www.intra2net.com/en/developer/libftdi/) (WattsUp devices use a FTDI FT232R USB to serial UART IC internally)